linemos/introduction-to-kubernetes/README.md

-# introduction-to-kubernetes
+# Introduction to Kubernetes

-Repository for the workshop: Introduction to Kubernetes - deployment of applications with Docker Images
+Slides: